Updated July 29, 2023

 - Supply = 50.

 Analysis of a secular variable keeping others unchanged is Partial equilibrium analysis.
 The variable may either be a single price, a single consumer, a single firm, or a single individual.
 The position of the single variable is viewed in isolation.
 Hence dependency between variables (e.g. prices and production costs) is ignored.
-A partial analysis is used to analyze each variable in great detail and thus assists in understanding general equilibrium analysis.
+A partial analysis analyzes each variable in great detail and thus assists in understanding general equilibrium analysis.

-The fall in Crude oil prices to USD 50 per barrel would have little impact on prices of the price of house property.
-Since there are no other variables included, a partial analysis would be reasonable as the prices of house property can be assumed to be constant.
-However, while considering the automobile market, changes in crude oil prices will be directly linked to automobile prices, demand, and supply.
+The fall in Crude oil prices to USD 50 per barrel would have little impact on prices of the price of house properties.
+In the case of house property prices, a partial analysis would be reasonable since we can assume that the prices remain constant.
+When considering the automobile market, changes in crude oil prices directly link to automobile prices, demand, and supply.
 Hence, partial equilibrium analysis is useless, and general equilibrium analysis should be used.
-To analyze interrelationship between commodities or between factors in the economy, general equilibrium is used.
-It is an extensive analysis method that uses a detailed analysis of partial equilibrium to define the entire economy’s equilibrium position.
+General equilibrium analyzes the interrelationship between commodities or economic factors.
+An extensive analysis method uses a detailed partial equilibrium analysis to define the entire economy’s equilibrium position.
 Equilibrium is a situation of balance due to the equal action of demand and supply forces which mostly occurs in a perfectly competitive market.